myungbeans/blueprince-mcp/README.md

 This repository contains the code for an MCP (Multi-Agent Communication Protocol) server designed to act as a dedicated note-taking and brainstorming assistant specifically tailored for playing the game **Blue Prince**.

-By integrating with an Obsidian vault, this server allows an AI agent (or any MCP client) to interact with your game notes, helping you track characters, locations, items, lore, puzzles, and general thoughts as you explore the mysterious world of Blue Prince.
+This MCP server exposes tools and resources for managing local notes (stored as .md files) that allow users to write notes, lookup information from their notes, and brainstorm with a companion MCP client as they play through the video game Blue Prince.
+This is designed to help players make connections and recall things they've seen and experienced while avoiding spoilers from online resources.

 ## Features

-- **MCP Server:** Implements the MCP protocol to expose note-taking capabilities as tools.
+- **MCP Server:** Implements the MCP protocol to expose note-taking capabilities as tools and resources.
-- **Obsidian Vault Integration:** Stores notes directly within a local Obsidian vault directory structure.
+- **Local Vault Storage:** Stores notes as markdown files in a structured local directory (compatible with Obsidian).
-- **Structured Notes:** Enforces a predefined directory structure within the vault (`/people`, `/puzzles`, `/rooms`, `/items`, `/lore`, `/general`) to help organize information and facilitate targeted AI interactions.
-- **Basic Note Management Tools:** Provides initial tools for listing files (representing notes) within the vault.
-(Future tools will include Create, Read, Update, and Delete operations).
+- **Structured Notes:** Organizes notes in predefined categories (`people`, `puzzles`, `rooms`, `items`, `lore`, `general`) with intelligent metadata extraction.
+- **Resource System:** Exposes all vault files as MCP resources for direct access by AI clients.
+- **Smart Note Creation:** AI-powered note creation with structured metadata and content templates designed to avoid spoilers.
+- **Note Management Tools:**
+  - ✅ `list_notes` - Lists all notes in the vault
+  - ✅ `create_note` - Creates structured notes with intelligent categorization (schema defined, handler in progress)
+  - 🚧 Read, Update, Delete operations (files exist, implementation pending)
-- **Setup Utility:** A convenient Go program (`cmd/setup`) to initialize the Obsidian vault directory and configure the server's `config.yaml`.
+- **Setup Utility:** Go program to initialize vault directory structure and configuration.
-- **Configuration:** Uses a `config.yaml` file for server settings and vault location.
+- **Flexible Configuration:** Supports configs for local server and plugin to Claude Desktop.
-- **Structured Logging:** Utilizes `go.uber.org/zap` for improved logging.
+- **Structured Logging:** Uses `go.uber.org/zap` for comprehensive logging.

 ## Getting Started